Explore the latest books of this year!

 4.2(598)Add rating

-From one of Britain's most distinguished historians and the bestselling author of Hitler, this is the definitive history of a divided Europe, from the aftermath of the Second World War to the present.
-After the overwhelming horrors of the first half of the 20th century, described by Ian Kershaw in his previous book as having gone 'to Hell and back', the years from 1950 to 2017 brought peace and relative prosperity to most of Europe.
-Enormous economic improvements transformed the continent.
-The catastrophic era of the world wars receded into an ever more distant past, though its long shadow continued to shape mentalities.
-Europe was now a divided continent, living under the nuclear threat in a period intermittently fraught with anxiety.
-Europeans experienced a 'roller-coaster ride', both in the sense that they were flung through a series of events which threatened disaster, but also in that they were no longer in charge of their own destinies: for much of the period the USA and USSR effectively reduced Europeans to helpless figures whose fates were dictated to them by the Cold War.
-There were striking successes - the Soviet bloc melted away, dictatorships vanished and Germany was successfully reunited.
-But accelerating globalization brought new fragilities.
-The impact of interlocking crises after 2008 was the clearest warning to Europeans that there was no guarantee of peace and stability.
-In this remarkable book, Ian Kershaw has created a grand panorama of the world we live in and where it came from.
-Drawing on examples from all across the continent, Roller-Coaster will make us all rethink Europe and what it means to be European.
+From one of Britain's most distinguished historians and the bestselling author of Hitler, this definitive history explores a divided Europe from the aftermath of the Second World War to the present.
+Following the horrors of the first half of the 20th century, the years from 1950 to 2017 brought peace and relative prosperity to much of Europe.
+Enormous economic improvements transformed the continent, allowing the catastrophic era of the world wars to fade into the past, though its long shadow continued to influence mentalities.
+Europe became a divided continent, living under nuclear threat and facing intermittent anxiety.
+Europeans experienced a tumultuous journey, often feeling powerless as the USA and USSR dictated their fates during the Cold War.
+There were notable successes, such as the dissolution of the Soviet bloc, the fall of dictatorships, and the reunification of Germany.
+However, accelerating globalization introduced new vulnerabilities.
+The interlocking crises post-2008 served as a stark reminder that peace and stability are not guaranteed.
+In this remarkable work, Ian Kershaw offers a grand panorama of contemporary Europe and its origins, prompting a reevaluation of what it means to be European.

 Roller-Coaster